singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 ---

 Since the major difference between a queue and a stack is the order (first-in first-out vs. last-in first-out), we know that we need to modify peek() and pop() to go in reverse order.
 We can use our second stack to reverse the order of the elements (by popping s1 and pushing the elements on to s2).
-In such an imple­ mentation, on each peek() and pop() operation, we would pop everything from s1 onto s2, perform the peek/pop operation, and then push everything back.
+In such an implementation, on each peek() and pop() operation, we would pop everything from s1 onto s2, perform the peek/pop operation, and then push everything back.

 This will work, but if two pop/peeks are performed back-to-back, we're needlessly moving elements.
 We can implement a "lazy" approach where we let the elements sit in s2 until we absolutely must reverse the elements.